Conformal field theory on the plane: Free bosons

-where the right-hand side denotes the regularized value at $z$ of a particular primitive of the integrand.
-It can be checked that this equation holds when inserted into correlation functions of primary fields, using eqs. \eqref{pzz} and \eqref{jsa}, provided we use the primitive $\int^z \frac{dy}{y-z_i} = \log(z-z_i)$.
-From the $JV_\alpha$ OPE \eqref{jva}, we also have the equation
+where the integral denotes a regularized value of a primitive of the integrand.
+(The integrand is a closed one-form because $\bar\partial J = \partial \bar J=0$.)
+It can be checked that this equation holds when inserted into correlation functions of primary fields, using Eqs. \eqref{pzz} and \eqref{jsa}, provided we use the primitive $\int^z \frac{dy}{y-z_i} = \log(z-z_i)$.
+From the OPE \eqref{jva}, we also have the equation

-Equations \eqref{swp} and \eqref{swa} show that the actions of ${\frac{\partial}{\partial \alpha}}$ and $\alpha$ on $V_\alpha(z)$ can be obtained by integrating the one-form $J(y)dy$ along particular contours.
-By analogy with supersymmetric gauge theory, these equations may be called \textbf{\boldmath Seiberg-Witten equations} .
+Equations \eqref{swp} and \eqref{swa} show that the actions of ${\frac{\partial}{\partial \alpha}}$ and $\alpha$ on $V_{\alpha,\alpha}(z)$ can be obtained by integrating field-valued one-forms along particular contours.
+By analogy with supersymmetric gauge theory, these equations may be called \textbf{\boldmath Seiberg--Witten equations} .